A part of me is really excited to talk with you about the healing, intuitive practice of

 • All Parts have inherent worth

-• Parts generally mean well and have good intentions, though that’s not always obvious…
+• Parts mean well and have good intentions, though that’s not always obvious…

 • Part take on different roles or “jobs” in the system (like being protective or trying to manage outcomes)